bryanesmith/run-log/README.md

 1. Create an S3 bucket for staging AWS assets for purposes of building and deploying

-1. Review `Terraform/variables.tf`, and change any other relevant values

 1. Clone this repository in GitHub

 1. In CircleCI, go to "Add Projects"